synxty/idea/world.md

 #### Legends

 **Legends** are characters who have achieved an elite level of development and have been drafted by a **Franchise** to compete in the **Synxty League**.
-Renowned for their exceptional skills, abilities, and strategic prowess, they are the pride of their regions, carrying the hopes and ambitions of their homeland as they strive for the title of **Champion** and the chance to be eternally remembered in the history of **Synxty**.
+Renowned for their exceptional skills, and strategic prowess, they are the pride of their regions, carrying the hopes and ambitions of their homeland as they strive for the title of **Champion** and the chance to be eternally remembered in the history of **Synxty**.
 With diverse backgrounds, appearances, and fighting styles, **Legends** are powerful forces on the battlefield, contributing to their team’s strategy with remarkable expertise.
 They captivate audiences, inspire future generations, and serve as enduring symbols of excellence and resilience across **Univium**.

 #### Novices

 **Novices** are newly spawned characters just beginning their journey in **Univium**.
-At this stage, they are full of untapped potential and natural talent but lack the training and refinement that comes with experience. **Novices** roam their home regions freely, learning about their innate attributes, discovering their **Role** affinity, and honing their basic skills.
+At this stage, they are full of untapped potential and natural talent but lack the training and refinement that comes with experience. **Novices** roam their home regions freely, learning about their innate attributes, and discovering their **Role** affinity.
 Closely observed by **Masters**, they strive to prove themselves worthy of being selected for a **House of Mastery** and advancing to become **Prospects**.

 #### Prospects